AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Aroon
 ### Description
-Developed by Tushar Chande in 1995, Aroon is an indicator system that determines whether a stock is trending or not and how strong the trend is.
-"Aroon" means "Dawn's Early Light" in Sanskrit.
-Chande chose this name because the indicators are designed to reveal the beginning of a new trend.
-The Aroon indicators measure the number of periods since the price recorded an x-day high or low.
-There are two separate indicators: Aroon-Up and Aroon-Down.
-A 25-day Aroon-Up measures the number of days since a 25-day high.
-A 25-day Aroon-Down measures the number of days since a 25-day low.
-In this sense, the Aroon indicators are quite different from typical [momentum oscillators], which focus on price relative to time.
-Aroon is unique because it focuses on time relative to price.
-Chartists can use the Aroon indicators to spot emerging trends, identify consolidations, define correction periods and anticipate reversals. **(Source: Stockcharts.com)**
+Aroon, an indicator system that determines whether or not a stock is trending and how strong this trend is, was developed by Tushar Chande in 1995.
+Its name is derived from the Sanskrit “dawn’s early light”.
+Chande used this name to signify the indicators’ purpose of revealing the start of a new trend.
+These indicators measure the number of periods since the last time the price recorded an x-day high or low.
+There are two distinct indicators: the Aroon-Up and Aroon-Down, whereby a 50-day Aroon-Up measures the number of days since a 50-day high, and a 50-day Aroon-Down measures the days since a 50-day low.
+This makes the Aroon indicators significantly different from the usual momentum oscillators, which concentrate on price in relation to time.
+What makes Aroon indicators unique is that they focus on time in relation to price.
+Aroon indicators can be used to detect emerging trends, identify consolidations, anticipate reversals and define correction periods.

 ### Interpretation
 The Aroon indicators fluctuate above/below a centerline (50) and are bound between 0 and 100.
 These three levels are important for interpretation.
 At its most basic, the bulls have the edge when Aroon-Up is above 50 and Aroon-Down is below 50.
 This indicates a greater propensity for new x-day highs than lows.
 The converse is true for a downtrend.
 The bears have the edge when Aroon-Up is below 50 and Aroon-Down is above 50.